SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     array-type --> basic-type ``[`` ``]`` | array-type ``[`` ``]``

 ..
-Note: Writing it this way rather than as a basic type followed by a list of []s -- that preserves grouping of the type as you recurse down the tree.
+NOTE: Writing it this way rather than as a basic type followed by a list of []s -- that preserves grouping of the type as you recurse down the tree.